Updated: Dec 29, 2021

 Have you ever asked someone where to create or find a logo for cheap, and they say: "Make one on Canva!
 It's free and easy to use and they have a TON of templates."
 So you create an account and get to work designing.
-But we bet you missed an important step - reading the dreaded Free Media License Agreement.
+But you missed an important step - reading the dreaded Free Media License Agreement.
 So we went ahead and did it for you, and here are the top 3 potential issues we found...

 1. Was My Logo Illegally Designed?

 If you designed or had your logo designed by someone in Canva, there are some things you should know.
 Canva is a free tool that a lot of amateur designers use to create designs easily and quickly.
 We know a lot of brands that use Canva to create their logos in the early stages of their business, and while that is okay, it should only be a temporary solution for a logo.

 If you read the Free Media License Agreement on Canva, you will note 2 major things that are not prohibited:

 [You may not] use any of the Stock Media as part of a trade-mark, design-mark, trade-name, business name, or service mark, whether registered or not

 [You may not] sub-license, re-sell, rent, lend, assign, gift, or otherwise transfer or distribute the Stock Media or the rights granted under this Free Media License Agreement